jcglqmoyx/algorithm/oj/atcoder/abc352/F/F - Estimate Order.md

 ### Input

-The input is given from Standard Input in the following format: <br>
+The input is given from Standard Input in the following format:

 $N \ M$<br>
 $A_1 \ B_1 \ C_1$<br>